7hekaka/newcytosim/doc/main/executables.md

 The [display parameters](../sim/graphics.md) controlling the graphical output can be embedded within the config file, or be specified from a second configuration file.
 Most objects have a `display` parameter controlling their appearance in `play` (color, etc.).
-These parameters are ignored by `sim`, but they are copied verbatim to `properties.cmo`, from which they are read when you replay a simulation.
+These parameters are ignored by `sim`, but they are copied verbatim to `properties.cmp`, from which they are read when you replay a simulation.

 The display parameters can also be specified in a separate file with extension ".cyp",